uktrade/data-hub-api/docs/Using RQ and RQScheduler.md

 Note: Cannot be used if cron is defined.

 ## Writing tests
 When running tests jobs are scheduled but not executed (as the workers do not automatically run during tests).
-If you want to run a test that automatically runs the scheduled jobs include the fixture `apply_async`.
+If you want to run a test that automatically runs the scheduled jobs include the fixture `async_queue`.

     def test_stores_notification_id(
         self,